HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 In addition to the QI-Core to QDM comparisons presented with each QI-Core resource, this section of the implementation guide presents the mapping directly from QDM concepts.
 Thus, the IG provides a view of the mappings in both directions (QI-Core to QDM, and QDM to QI-Core).
 This section is divided into 55 sections, one for each QDM concept, or QDM datatype.
 Each QDM datatype includes a general description of the concept and a table mapping each of the QDM datatype-related attributes to QI-Core metadata elements.
 Refer to the [eCQI Resource Center](https://ecqi.healthit.gov/qdm) for the full QDM 5.6 documentation.

+For the version of interest for QI-Core, measure authors can also consult the [Authoring Patterns](https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Authoring-Patterns) topic in the CQL Formatting and Usage Wiki for additional best practices on authoring patterns.

 ### Change from QI-Core STU6 to QI-Core STU7

 QI-Core builds upon US Core and new US Core STU8 (8.0.0) profiles include a number of changes that impact expression of requests for information.
 US Core STU8 also incorporates requirements of [United States Core Data for Interoperability version 5](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi#uscdi-v5).
 These include new observation profiles.